graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 While multiple keys define separate ways to reference the same entity based on
-different sets of fields, a composite key allows to uniquely identify an entity
+different sets of fields, a composite key allows for uniquely identifying an
-by using a combination of multiple fields.
+entity by using a combination of multiple fields.

 ```graphql example
 type Product @key(fields: "id sku") {